 Because there are no swimmable pools and the spring does not rely on snowmelt, this roadside attraction is an ideal destination year-round and serves as a great excuse to rest, stretch your legs, explore and take photographs.
 To enjoy Pinkerton, all you need to bring is yourself and good company.

-Nestled in the heart of the Hermosa Valley, just north of Durango, the Trimble Spa and Natural Hot Spring serves as a place to rest your bones and heal your muscles.
-The swimmable pools are rich in calcium bicarbonate, sodium and iron, a combination said to support physical healing.
+Nestled in the heart of the Hermosa Valley, just north of Durango, the Durango Hot Springs Resort and Spa (formerly Trimble Spa and Natural Hot Spring) serves as a place to rest your bones and heal your muscles.
+The pools are rich in calcium bicarbonate, sodium and iron, a combination said to support physical healing.
 Varying in temperature from 100 to 110 degrees, the pools offer a perfect rotation for soaking.
 In the summer and spring months, a vibrant garden surrounds the springs and visitors are likely to enjoy one of Durango’s 300 days of sunshine.
 In the winter and sometimes the fall season, snowy conditions can create a winter wonderland feel, as snow dusts the neighboring forest and steam rises from the circulating waters.

-As Durango’s only resort and hot spring, Trimble features a heated pool, two swimmable hot springs, a sauna and full spa.
+As Durango’s only resort and hot spring, Durango Hot Springs Resort and Spa will feature a heated pool (when construction is completed in 2020), two hot springs, a sauna and full spa.
 For after hour access to the pools, travelers can stay overnight at the guesthouse or romantic starlight room.
 During normal business hours, you may enjoy an onsite massage from the expert therapists.

 For the Road Warrior: Day trip to Pagosa Springs or Ouray